flnt/Flower.jl/docs/src/documentation.md

 ### Convention and orientation of the bubble interface
 The signed distance is positive in the liquid and negative in the bubble.

-The normal is oriented towards the liquid.
+The normal defined by ``LS.\alpha`` is oriented towards the liquid, so we have to take the opposite to define the outward normal for manufactured solutions for example (so that it points towards the interior of the bubble when solving in the liquid).

 !!! todo "TODO"
     Logic center refers to indices in the matrices.